The Honourable Carla Qualtrough was first elected as the Member of Parliament for Delta in 2015.

-A successful lawyer, dedicated volunteer, and Paralympic swimmer, the Honourable Carla Qualtrough’s commitment to addressing inequality and championing diversity makes her a strong advocate for Delta.
+A successful lawyer, dedicated volunteer, and Paralympic swimmer, Minister Qualtrough’s commitment to addressing inequality and championing diversity makes her a strong advocate for Delta.

 Committed to equity and inclusion, Minister Qualtrough has practiced human rights law at the federal and provincial levels.
 She chaired the Minister’s Council on Employment and Accessibility in British Columbia, and was an adjudicator with the Workers’ Compensation Appeals Tribunal.
 Minister Qualtrough has been visually impaired since birth.